jeremy-beasley/dotfiles/README.md

 ### install/
 Contains a variety of installation scripts:
 	- `bash.sh` to install bash
-	- `brew-cash.sh` to install macOS apps, fonts and Quick Look plugins
+	- `brew-cask.sh` to install macOS apps, fonts and Quick Look plugins
 	- `brew.sh` to install a common brew packages
 	- `gem.sh` to install ruby and other gems
 	- `npm.sh` to install node and other node packages